vyklimavicius/CS/CS50(full).md

  The collection is still sorted, but the two equal elements have been reversed from their original ordering.

   Sorting stability is often desirable for data presentation.
 A user can typically sort table data by clicking on a column header.
 Suppose we sorted a table of students ﬁrst by GPA then by year.
 We would expect that all Freshman would be grouped together and within that group, would be ordered by GPA (because the ﬁrst ordering would be preserved).
 An unstable sorting algorithm would result in all Freshman being grouped together, but within that grouping, the students would not necessarily be ordered by GPA.

+  ** CPU
+  Instruction table has 4-bit opcode(operation code) and 4-bit last numbers as ram address or registers.

+  cpu phases:
+  1. Fetch phase =>
+    This is were we retrieve our first instruction When we first boot up our computer all of our registers starts at 0.
+   -Instruction address register =>(when we load a process)(To keep track were we are on a program) it starts at 0 and check the data on that address.
+That becomes and instruction register
+   -Instruction register => 4-bit opcode(operation code) and 4-bit last numbers as ram address or registers.
+  2. Decode phase => Takes the 4-bit last numbers as ram address or registers from Instruction register and gets the instruction.
+  3. Execution phase => with the instruction register 4 last bits we get the data from that ram frame(decimal value of the 4 binary bits) then it gets into our register A in this case from our Load_instruction A.
+  Load_A is just one of the possible instructions our CPU has to execute from a system or process.

+  All this cycle is handle by the Control Unit.
+  After this the cycle repeats for next instruction.

+The responsibility of keeping the CPU through it cycle and ticking falls to a component called the clock.
+The clock triggers and electrical signal at a precise and regular interval.
+Its signal its used by the control unit to advance the internal operation of the cpu keeping everything in lock step.
+Of course you can go to fast, because even electricity  takes some time to travel down wires and for the signal to settle.

+The speed at which a cpu can carry out each step of the fetch-decode-execution cycle is called its clock speed.
+This speed is measured in Hertz.
+A unit in frequency, One Hertz means one cycle per second.

+1Mhz = One million cycles per second
+1 Ghz = Is billions of cycles per second

+Overclocking is when you modified the clock to speed up the tempo of the Processor Unit but too much can overheat the Unit.
+Increasing or decreasing clock speed is called dynamic frequency scaling.

+CPU and RAM components communicate itself using address, data and enable wires.